pbrisbin/litx/README.md

-  --banner TEXT            Set the banner --no-preamble            Disable any preamble --preamble TEXT          Set the preamble
-  --exec CMD               Execute script using CMD --arg ARG                Pass additional arguments when executing --no-env                 Don't inherit ENV in the executed process
+  --banner TEXT            Set the banner --no-preamble            Disable any preamble --preamble TEXT          Set the preamble --comment-chars TEXT     Set the characters used for line comments --exec CMD               Execute script using CMD --arg ARG                Pass additional arguments when executing --no-env                 Don't inherit ENV in the executed process